DKarakis/FirstServerSetup/README.md

 8. Setting Fail2Ban for first boot
 9. Creating a config file for Fail2Ban (Bantime for 1 day)
 10. Restarting Fail2Ban service

+#Usage

+Run shell script in command line and script lets you to go through step by step.